BillKek/without_extention_FILE_opener_light/README.md

-# without_extention_FILE_opener_light
+# without_extension_FILE_opener_light
 Light version of Michael Martin bat-file.
-This scrypt program setup association of files without extention to open with notepad.
+This script program setup association of files without extension to open with notepad.
 Program is so light, so it's probably PD-trivial.
 Windows only.